Unfolded proximal neural networks for robust image Gaussian denoising: Experiments

+In our experiments, we aim to compare the proposed {\UNN}s for three metrics: (i)~architecture complexity, (ii) robustness, and (iii) denoising performance.
+These metrics will also be provided for a state-of-the-art denoising network, namely DRUnet \cite{zhang2021plug}.
+For the sake of completeness, we will also compare the Gaussian denoising power of our {\UNN}s to the hand-crafted denoiser BM3D \cite{Dabov_2007_j-tip_image_den_bm3d}.

-All unfolded NNs are trained with the same configuration $(J,K)= (64,20)$, leading to $\sim34.5\times 10^3$ parameters for each model.
-For this setting, our test set $\mathbb{J}$ also consists of images randomly selected from the BSDS500 validation set, but the number of images $| \mathbb{J} |$ will be specified later, depending on the experiments. \end{itemize}
+For both Settings 1 and 2, our test set $\mathbb{J}$ corresponds to randomly selected subsets of images from the BSDS500 validation set.
+The size of the test set $| \mathbb{J}|$ will vary depending on the experiments, hence will be specified for each case.